Credit Scoring: The Development Process from End to End

 Credit Risk Scorecards

-Despite such diversity, there is one modeling technique that stands out – the Credit Scorecard model.
+Despite such diversity, there is one modelling technique that stands out – the Credit Scorecard model.
 Usually referred as Standard Scorecard, it is based on logistic regression as the underlying model.
-Compared to other modeling techniques, this method ticks many of boxes, making it the favored approach among practitioners and is used by nearly 90% of scorecard developers.
+Compared to other modelling techniques, this method ticks many of boxes, making it the favoured approach among practitioners and is used by nearly 90% of scorecard developers.
 A scorecard model is easy to build, understand and implement and is fast to execute.
 As a statistical/machine learning hybrid, its prediction accuracy is comparable to other more sophisticated techniques and its scores can be directly used as probability estimates and hence to provide direct input for risk-based pricing.
 This is critical for lenders that comply with the Basel II regulatory framework.
-Being very intuitive and easy to interpret and justify, scorecards are mandated by regulators as the exclusive credit risk modeling technique in some countries.
+Being very intuitive and easy to interpret and justify, scorecards are mandated by regulators as the exclusive credit risk modelling technique in some countries.

 A scorecard model result consists of a set of attributes (customer characteristics) typically displayed in tabular form (Figure 2).
 Within an attribute, weighted points (either positive or negative) are assigned to each attribute value in the range and the sum of those points equals the final credit score.